Improving the Trade App

 Increased configuration success rates for sparkies on site

-By taking a systems-minded, user-first approach, I helped evolve the Basis Trade experience without requiring a full redesign.
-Each improvement was small, intentional, and test-driven—making the product more intuitive, supportive, and resilient in the hands of sparkies.
+By taking a systems-minded, user-first approach, I evolve the Basis Trade experience without requiring a full redesign.
+Each improvement was small, intentional, and test-driven.
+Making the product more intuitive, supportive, and resilient in the hands of sparkies.